 Cats mark objects in their environment that they want to claim by rubbing them with their cheeks and tail, which releases natural pheromones.
 These marked objects make cats feel safe and at home.
 When we introduce strongly scented products, they compete with the cat’s own scented areas and their sense of well being.

 Ways to help

-- Use an unscented cat litter and always rinse detergents from litter trays to remove the odour as well as detergent residue which can be toxic if ingested.
+- Use unscented cat litter and always rinse detergents from litter trays to remove the odour as well as a detergent residue which can be toxic if ingested.

-- Avoid the use of essential oils or scented candles around the home, or at least give the cat the opportunity to get away from the smell by leaving the room.
+- Avoid the use of essential oils or scented candles around the home, or at least allow the cat to get away from the smell by leaving the room.